rspace-os/rspace-cli/docs/Cookbook.md

 ### Solution

-First of all get the usernames and ids of user:
+First of all get the usernames and ids of all users:

-    ./rscli eln listUsers --maxResults 100 -f csv | grep -v '-' | cut -d ',' -f1,2 > users.csv
+    ./rscli eln listUsers --all -f csv | grep -v '-' | cut -d ',' -f1,2 > users.csv

 This gets users, filters out the relevant fields and saves them in a CSV file.
-(Note there is a limit of 100 users currently).

 Now iterate over this list, export and download: